Liu-Tianchi/Golden-Gemini-for-Speaker-Verification/README.md

          return getattr(Gemini_df_resnet, model_name)
        ```
   4. Create a config file following the config.yaml file in the pre-trained model folder and place it in /wespeaker/examples/voxceleb/v2/conf/
+     [Note]: Warm-up is utilized by default as indicated below, although it is not explicitly specified in the configuration file.
+     ```
+       warm_from_zero: False
+       warm_up_epoch: 6
+     ```
-  5. In wespeaker/examples/voxceleb/v2/run.sh, modify 'config' to point to the new config file.
+  6. In wespeaker/examples/voxceleb/v2/run.sh, modify 'config' to point to the new config file.
   And then you can start training and reproduce.

 # Cite